mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 Example:
 `https://sandbox-api.mrcr.io/v1.6/public/currencies-buy`

-You can make your own test adresses in wallet.
+You can make your own test addresses in the wallet.

 Here are examples of the test addresses: